Minimal genus relative trisections of corks: Genus relative trisections of corks

 Note that each of $\delta_i$ and $\delta^c_i$ is given as in Figure~\ref{fig:Terasaka_alg}.
 In the case of Figure~\ref{fig:ribbondisk}, $\delta_i=\delta^c_i=-1$ if $i$ is odd, and $\delta_i=1$, $\delta^c_i=0$ if $i$ is even.
 To compute this determinant, add all odd rows multiplied by $t$ and all even rows to the lowermost row.
 Then, all elements of the lowermost row become $0$ except for the rightmost one.
 By the cofactor expansion along the lowermost row, we obtain $f(t)=-(n+1)t+n$, so the formula of the lemma follows.

 \end{proof}

 \begin{thm} Each $M_n$ is a cork and admits a Stein structure. \end{thm}

 \begin{proof} First, we prove that $M_n$ admits a Stein structure.
-Recall that the last diagram of Figure~\ref{fig:M_n-Kcalc} is a handlebody diagram of $M_n$, and perform the handle moves in Figure~\ref{fig:M_n-k.calc2}, where $(*)$ is the operation shown in Figure~\ref{fig:akmove} that was introduced in \cite{AkbKir79}.
+Recall that the last diagram of Figure~\ref{fig:M_n-Kcalc} represents $M_n$.
+Perform the handle moves in Figure~\ref{fig:M_n-k.calc2}, where $(*)$ is the operation shown in Figure~\ref{fig:akmove} that was introduced in \cite{AkbKir79}.
 For the last diagram of Figure~\ref{fig:M_n-k.calc2}, converting the $1$-handle notation, we obtain the Legendrian knot diagram in Figure~\ref{fig:M_n-Legendre}.
 Since the Thurston--Bennequin number is $1$, $M_n$ admits a Stein structure (\cite[Proposition~2.3]{Gom98}).

 Next, we prove that $M_n$ admits a cork structure.
 By the isotopies in Figure~\ref{fig:M_n-Kcalc3}, we obtain the diagram consisting of the $2$-component symmetric link.
 Note that the second isotopy is obtained by repeating the operation of Figure~\ref{fig:M_n-induc} $n-1$ times.
-Let $\tau_n:\partial{M_n}\to\partial{M_n}$ be the involution induced by $180^\circ$ rotation about the horizontal axis shown in Figure~\ref{fig:tau_n}.
+Let $\tau_n:\partial{M_n}\to\partial{M_n}$ be the involution induced by $180^\circ$ rotation about the horizontal axis.
 Recall that $M_n$ is contractible and $\partial{M_n}$ is a homology $3$-sphere.
 By Boyer's theorem \cite{Boy86}, $\tau_n$ extends to a self-homeomorphism of $M_n$.
-Since $M_n$ is a Stein $4$-manifold, we can use Corollary~2.1 in \cite{AkbMat97} to prove that $\tau_n$ cannot extend to a self-diffeomorphism of $M_n$.
-For details of this argument, see the proof of Theorem~3.1 in \cite{AkbMat97}.
+Since $M_n$ is Stein, we can use Corollary~2.1 in \cite{AkbMat97} to prove that $\tau_n$ cannot extend to a self-diffeomorphism of $M_n$.
+For details of this argument, see the proof of Theorem~3.1 in \cite{AkbMat97}. \end{proof}